jinghuazhao/SCALLOP-Seq/docs/tests/cclake.md

 # cclake

-This is worth recording since it shows allocation of CPUs both in SLURM and singularity thread.
+This is worth recording since it shows allocation of CPUs both in SLURM and singularity.
 Meanwhile, it may just be called directly.

 ```bash
 #!/usr/bin/bash